DanialArab/Docker/README.md

 + slow to start, because the entire OS has to be loaded just like starting your computer
 + resource intensive, because each VM takes a slice of actual physical hardware resources like CPU, Memory and disk space

-So due to the above issues we h+may have limited number of VMs on our machine.
+So due to the above issues we may have limited number of VMs on our machine.

 Containes compatred to VMs: